 Generally, the compensation (base salary, bonus and stock-based remuneration) of the members of the Senior Management (excluding the Executive Director's one, for which the full board decision is required under Italian law), is set and reviewed annually by the compensation and nomination committee of the Board, in accordance with Newron's compensation practice and suggestions received from the external advisor mentioned below.
 The review is based on experience of the members of the committee, publicly available information (e.g. peer companies' annual reports) as well as advice from a leading human resources consulting firm with regards to remuneration packages required to attract internationally experienced senior executive managers from the biopharmaceutical industry, including information available on peer companies.
 The compensation and nomination committee is required to inform the Board of the decisions taken.

-In December 2017, the compensation and nomination committee of the Board as well as the full Board were presented a report on Board and senior management compensation (including yearly salary; stock options and other benefits) by a leading human resources consulting firms, comparing Newron to peer companies in Europe (16, including amongst others AC Immune, CH; Biofrontera, Germany; Nanobiotix, France; Paion, Germany; Pharming Group, NL; Quotient, U.K.; Santhera Pharmaceuticals, CH; Silence Therapeutics, U.K.) and the United States (21, including amongst others, Adamas Pharmaceuticals, Curis, Intra-Cellular Therapies, Palatin Technologies, Revance Therapeutics, Syndax Pharmaceuticals, Verastem) with a comparable status of corporate and development project status, market cap, revenues and team size.
+In December 2017, the compensation and nomination committee of the Board as well as the full Board were presented a report on Board and senior management compensation (including annual salary; stock options and other benefits) by one of the leading human resources consulting firms, comparing Newron to peer companies in Europe (16, including amongst others AC Immune, CH; Biofrontera, Germany; Nanobiotix, France; Paion, Germany; Pharming Group, NL; Quotient, U.K.; Santhera Pharmaceuticals, CH; Silence Therapeutics, U.K.) and the United States (21, including amongst others, Adamas Pharmaceuticals, Curis, Intra-Cellular Therapies, Palatin Technologies, Revance Therapeutics, Syndax Pharmaceuticals, Verastem) with a comparable status of corporate and development project status, market cap, revenues and team size.
 When reviewing the results, the compensation and nomination committee proposed to the full Board who agreed to apply the 50th percentile of the European peer group's data.
-A new analysis is planned for year-end 2020.
+Because of the Covid-19 pandemic and the sarizotan results published on May 4, 2020, the compensation and nomination committee has delayed an updated analysis to the end of 2021.
 Since the last report, the advisor has not been awarded additional mandates.

-Senior management compensation consists of base salary, bonus and stock-based remuneration (stock options, for more details see Note "Stock-based remuneration" on page 14).
+Senior management compensation consists of base salary, cash bonus and stock-based remuneration (stock options, for more details see Note "Stock-based remuneration" on page 14).
 The maximum bonus for senior management is 30% (CEO: 50%) of the base salary, based on Company performance objectives as described below.
-In addition, Newron offers to Senior management company cars (in Europe only), mandatory social security payments and certain life and disability insurance coverage.
+In addition, Newron offers to senior management company cars (in Europe only), mandatory social security payments and certain life and disability insurance coverage.

 The compensation and nomination committee of the Board sets, at the beginning of the year, Company performance objectives and attributes a weight to them in %.
-At year end, the committee decides at its own discretion on the level of achievement of the Company performance objectives: accordingly, all Newron Group' employees are rewarded in proportion of their personal level of bonus.
+At year end, the committee decides at its own discretion on the level of achievement of the Company performance objectives: accordingly, all Newron Group' are rewarded in proportion of their personal level of bonus.
 These objectives are related to the key value drivers of the Company like development progress, licensing and M&A transactions, financing and budgetary discipline.